-NLP has established a comprehensive database for ESG risk indicators such as greenhouse gas emissions (GHG emissions), the Climate Value at Risk (Climate VaR), Implied Temperature Rise, the CDP Climate Change Score, ESG scores and many others.
+NLP has established a comprehensive database for ESG risk indicators for greenhouse gas emissions (GHG emissions), the Climate Value at Risk (Climate VaR), Implied Temperature Rise (ITR), human and labour rights compliance, compliance with established reporting standards and regulation, ESG scores and many others.
 External data providers include, among others, MSCI, CDP and TPI.
 The database is updated regularly and developed continuously in order to achieve a good coverage of NLP assets with available best practice indicators of ESG risk.